imanzk/Task-Manager-Application/README.md

 ## Usage

 To start using Task Manager, you need to create an account and log in.
 You can then create your first organization , team or project, and invite other users to join.
 To create a task, click on the "Create Task" button and fill in the details.
 You can assign the task to yourself or another team member, and set a due date.
 You can also add comments to the task.

+## UML graphs of the application:

+To get more information, see https://github.com/imanzk/Task-Manager/blob/master/UML-graphs.pdf (Attached file).